ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

 ```

 ## In a nutshell
-And finally, here is a picture to summarize what we have found out:
+And finally, here is a picture to summarize the relationship between our code, controller-runtime and client-go:

 ![svg]({{"/images/controller-runtime.svg"}})